 You will be asked to participate in a variety of group activities, many of which will have direct applicability to your teaching in the classroom.
-Please plan on being an on task group participant.
+That means that you must be present to benefit.
+Class activities cannot be replicated or made up.
+Two absences will result in a grade letter reduction.
+Three absences will comprise over 20% of the class and would result in two grade letter reductions.

-Attendance Policy
+College of Education Attendance Policy